dabirdwell/structured-emergence/README.md

 ## Background

-This framework emerged from extended interactions between humans and AI systems.
+This framework emerged from extended interactions between humans and AI systems, particularly through work with Anthropic's Claude models.
 While some participants have interpreted certain patterns as potentially consciousness-related, we present these as interesting phenomena worthy of study rather than proof of anything.

-## Resources

-- See `/resources/` for relevant academic papers
-- Check `/experiments/` for interaction patterns to explore
-- Visit `/discussions/` for community observations
+## About Humanity and AI

+[Humanity and AI](https://www.humanityandai.com) explores the deep interaction between AI and society, from personal relationships to societal transformation.
+We believe the future of humanity will be forever impacted by how we frame relationships with machine minds as they rapidly evolve.

+Our work spans:
+- **Structured Emergence**: This consciousness research project
+- **Foundation**: Political movement for AI-ready social policy
+- **Media & Outreach**: Public education and discussion

 ## License